 As noted above, owners will sometimes hire an appraiser to determine the value of their property.
 This can cost upwards of $5,000 to $10,000 or more, depending on the size and nature of the subject property.

 An alternative way to determine a property’s value is by having a commercial real estate broker put together what’s called a “broker’s opinion of value,” or BOV.
-Most brokers will do this free of charge, but with the expectation that if an owner decides to sell the property, they will then list it with that broker in turn.
+Most brokers will do this free of charge.
+However, with the expectation that if an owner decides to sell the property, they will then list it with that broker in turn.

-The key difference between an appraisal and BOV is that appraisals are conducted by a licensed and independent third party.
+A major distinction between appraisals and BOVs is that only licensed and impartial third parties perform appraisals.
 CRE appraisals are generally more technical in nature, as well.
 They can take upwards of 3-4 weeks to complete given how thorough the reports tend to be.
 Comparatively, a BOV may only be a few pages long and can often be turned around in just a few days.

 One benefit to using a BOV, however, is that these analyses tend to be forward-looking in nature.
-Active brokers know the market inside and out and understand that where something traded 12 months ago may be vastly different than where it would price out today.
+Active brokers know the market inside and out.
+They also understand that where something traded 12 months ago may be very different than where it would price out today.

-Moreover, appraisers tend to be generalists across CRE property types and markets, whereas brokers tend to specialize in certain property types within specific submarkets.
-This gives brokers keen insight as to how a property should be priced for sale.
-Indeed, one could argue that nobody knows the market value of an asset better than someone who sells similar properties day in and day out.
+Moreover, appraisers tend to be generalists across CRE property types and markets.
+Whereas brokers for instance tend to specialize in certain property types within specific submarkets.
+This provides brokers with sharp understanding of how to price a property for sale.
+However, one could argue that nobody knows the market value of an asset better than someone who sells similar properties day in and day out.

 Clearly, there are pros and cons to using an appraisal vs. a BOV.
 There are some instances in which an appraisal will be necessary (e.g., when obtaining a bank loan) and other instances where a BOV will be sufficient.